doepking/gemini_multimodal_demo/privacy_policy.md

 **Last Updated:** 2025-06-11

-This Privacy Policy describes how the Gemini Multimodal Demo application ("the App") collects, uses, and handles your information.

-## 1. Information We Collect

-The App is designed to persist data locally on the machine where it is run.
-We do not have a central server that collects your data.
-The following data is collected and stored in the `data/` directory of the project:

-*   **Google User Information:** When you authenticate, we receive your basic Google profile information, including your **name**, **email address**, and **profile picture**.
-This is used for display purposes within the app and to associate data with your profile.
-*   **Chat History:** The conversation history with the Gemini AI is stored to provide context for ongoing conversations.
-This includes both your text and audio inputs.
-*   **Input Logs (`input_logs.csv`):** Any thoughts, observations, or general text you explicitly log.
-This includes the content, a timestamp, and any category assigned by you or the AI.
-*   **Tasks (`tasks.csv`):** Tasks you create, including their description, status (e.g., 'open', 'completed'), creation date, and deadline.
-*   **Background Information (`background_information.json`):** Information you provide about yourself to personalize the AI's responses.
-This can include your goals, values, preferences, and other personal details as a JSON object.
-*   **Audio Files:** Audio inputs are temporarily saved as `.wav` files for processing by the Gemini API and are deleted immediately after.

-## 2. How We Use Your Information

-Your information is used for the following purposes:

-*   **To Provide and Personalize the Service:** Your background information, chat history, and logs are used by the Gemini model to provide more relevant, context-aware, and personalized responses.
-*   **To Enable Application Features:**
-    *   Your Google profile information is used to identify you within the app.
-    *   Input logs, tasks, and background info are stored so you can view, edit, and manage them across sessions.
-*   **To Improve the Application:** By understanding how the AI uses function calling to manage your data, we can improve the tool's capabilities (this analysis happens locally).

-## 3. Data Storage and Security

-All data listed above is stored in files within the `data/` directory on the local filesystem where the application is running (e.g., your personal computer or a server you control).

-*   **No Cloud Storage:** We do not store your personal data, logs, tasks, or background information in a central cloud database.
-*   **Local Control:** You have direct control over these files.
-You can view, edit, or delete them at any time by accessing the `data/` directory.

-## 4. Data Sharing and Third Parties

-We do not sell or share your personal information with third parties.
-However, please be aware of the following:

-*   **Google Gemini API:** Your chat inputs (text and audio) are sent to the Google Gemini API for processing to generate a response.
-You can review Google's API policies on their official website.
-*   **Google Authentication:** Authentication is handled via Google OAuth.
-We only request the minimum necessary scopes to identify you.

-## 5. Your Rights and Data Control

-You have full control over your data:

-*   **Access and Edit:** You can access and edit all your logged data (Input Logs, Tasks, Background Info) directly within the application's UI.
-*   **Deletion:** You can delete individual items from the UI.
-You can also delete the corresponding `.csv` and `.json` files from the `data/` directory to permanently remove all associated data.

-## 6. Changes to This Privacy Policy
+This Privacy Policy describes how the AI-enabled Life Tracker application ("the App," "we," "us," or "our") collects, uses, and handles your personal data.
+We are committed to protecting your privacy and ensuring that your personal data is handled in a safe and responsible manner, in compliance with the General Data Protection Regulation (GDPR).

+## 1. Data Controller

+The data controller responsible for your personal data is:

+[Your Name / Company Name]
+[Your Street Address]
+[Your City, Postal Code]
+[Your Country]
+**Email:** [Your Contact Email Address for Privacy Inquiries]

+## 2. Legal Basis for Data Processing

+We process your personal data based on your **explicit consent**.
+When you first access the App, you are presented with a consent banner that explains our data practices.
+By clicking "Accept," you consent to the collection, storage, and processing of your data as described in this policy.
+You can withdraw this consent at any time.

+## 3. Information We Collect

+We collect and process the following types of personal data, which are stored securely in a Google Cloud SQL database:

+*   **Identity & Contact Data:** When you authenticate using Google OAuth, we collect your **name**, **email address**, and **profile picture**.
+*   **User-Generated Content:**
+    *   **Text Inputs:** Any thoughts, observations, or general text you log via the chat or input forms.
+    *   **Tasks:** Descriptions, statuses, deadlines, and completion dates of tasks you create.
+    *   **Background Information:** Personal context you provide to tailor the AI's responses, such as your goals, values, and preferences.
+This is stored in a structured JSON format.
+    *   **Newsletter Logs:** A record of the content of newsletters that have been sent to you.
+*   **Technical Data:**
+    *   **Audio Files:** Audio inputs are processed to text and are not stored long-term.
+They are handled in-memory or as temporary files that are deleted immediately after transcription.

+## 4. How We Use Your Information

+Your personal data is used for the following purposes:

+*   **To Provide and Personalize the Service:** To operate the App, authenticate you, and use your background information and chat history to provide context-aware and personalized AI responses.
+*   **To Enable Application Features:** To allow you to create, view, edit, and manage your logs and tasks across sessions.
+*   **To Communicate with You:** To send you personalized newsletters with insights and analysis based on your data, if you choose to trigger this feature.

+## 5. Data Storage, Security, and International Transfers

+*   **Data Storage:** All your personal data is stored in a **Google Cloud SQL (PostgreSQL) database** located in the region specified in the application's environment variables (e.g., within the EU).
+*   **Data Security:** We implement technical and organizational measures to protect your data, including encrypted connections (SSL/TLS) to the database and access controls.
+*   **International Transfers:** Your data is processed by third-party services (sub-processors) that may be located outside the European Economic Area (EEA).
+We ensure that such transfers are lawful and that your data is protected by appropriate safeguards, such as Standard Contractual Clauses (SCCs).

+## 6. Data Sharing and Third-Party Services (Sub-processors)

+We do not sell your personal data.
+We use the following third-party services to provide the App's functionality:

+*   **Google Cloud Platform (GCP):** Provides the hosting infrastructure (Cloud Run) and the database (Cloud SQL).
+*   **Google Gemini API:** Processes your chat inputs (text and audio) to generate AI responses.
+*   **Google OAuth:** Handles user authentication.
+*   **SMTP Provider:** An email service (e.g., Gmail, SendGrid) is used to send you newsletters.

+## 7. Your Rights Under GDPR

+As a user, you have the following rights regarding your personal data:

+*   **Right to Access:** You can request a copy of the personal data we hold about you.
+*   **Right to Rectification:** You can correct any inaccurate or incomplete data directly within the App's UI (e.g., in the "Input Log," "Tasks," and "Background Info" tabs).
+*   **Right to Erasure ("Right to be Forgotten"):** You can request the permanent deletion of your account and all associated data by using the "Withdraw Consent & Purge Data" feature in the application's sidebar.
+This action is irreversible.
+*   **Right to Withdraw Consent:** You can withdraw your consent at any time by purging your data, which will also log you out and reset the application's consent state.
+*   **Right to Data Portability:** You can request a copy of your data in a machine-readable format (e.g., JSON or CSV).

+To exercise any of these rights, please use the features provided in the App or contact us at the email address listed in the "Data Controller" section.

+## 8. Data Breach Notification

+In the event of a data breach that is likely to result in a high risk to your rights and freedoms, we will notify you and the relevant supervisory authority without undue delay, in accordance with our legal obligations.

+## 9. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last Updated" date.

-## 7. Contact Us
+## 10. Contact Us

-If you have any questions about this Privacy Policy, please open an issue in the project's GitHub repository.
+If you have any questions about this Privacy Policy or our data protection practices, please contact us at the email address provided in the "Data Controller" section.